-26 Jan Is Hemp Oil the Same as CBD Oil?
+26 Jan Hemp Oil VS CBD Oil: Is Hemp Oil the Same as CBD Oil?

 Are you confused by the two terms, which are often used interchangeably?
 Here’s an easy-to-understand overview of how “hemp oil” and “CBD oil” are related.

-So you’ve heard about the natural benefits of hemp-derived CBD oil and are ready to begin incorporating the nutritious supplements into your routine.
+So you’ve heard about the natural benefits of hemp-derived CBD oil and are ready to begin incorporating the nutritious products into your routine.
 Great!

 As you begin to look into products containing CBD, you will more than likely come across the terms “hemp oil” and “CBD oil” being used interchangeably.
 We know that the use of the two terms can be confusing, so let’s talk about the similarities and differences between them.